Librio Library 23 – The Book of Bees – Piotr Socha2 minute read

 Why we chose The book of Bees

 If you follow us on Instagram, you might have noticed that we recently held the ‘grand opening’ of our very own Bee Hotel in the garden of our offices in Zurich.
-We’re very excited about our little Air Bee & Bee and it was thanks to our new ‘pets’ that we were inspired to read this book.
+We’re very excited about our little Air Bee & Bee and it was thanks to our new ‘pets’ that we were inspired to read The Book of Bees.

 This bee-utiful book (sorry!) won the German Youth Literature Prize back in 2017 and we can see why.
-It is a great book, packed full with wonderful illustrations and facts about bees and not only the sort of scientific facts one might expect, but also some slightly more surprising ones.
+It is a great book, packed full with wonderful illustrations and facts about bees.
+Not only the sort of scientific facts one might expect, but also some slightly more surprising ones.
 A perfect new addition to our collection.

 The illustrations from Piotr Socha are rich with detail and, thanks to the book's large format, are shown off to their best advantage.